All You Need To Know About Snorkeling The Wreck Of The Gamma In Grand Cayman

 From the beach, you can see the wreck because it is half submerged and the other half sticking out of the water.
 The wreck is about 12 feet away from the shore and it is a very short swim.
 The only issue with this snorkel spot is that entering the water can be a little difficult since there is “iron-shore” and no easy way directly into the water.
 You can still enter the water here, it’s just not as straight forward as most people think.

-There are not many ship wrecks in the Cayman Islands and this is the only one so close to the beach shore, thus making it perfect for beginners and very unique in that sense.
+There are not many ship wrecks in the Cayman Islands and this is the only one so close to shore, thus making it very unique in that sense.

 If you are a complete beginner, then you are better off doing a guided trip, since it could be dangerous snorkeling by yourself without any experience.
 Click the "Continue" button below to be taken to a page showing our popular "5-stop stingray eco tour" in Grand Cayman: